aaravr/martian-robots/README.md

 $ mvn spring-boot:run
 ```

-When prompted, please provide in the surface coordinates as X and Y coordinates as shown below:
+When prompted, please provide the surface coordinates as X and Y coordinates as shown below:

 ```
  5 3